 While getting implants takes longer, they provide more lasting support.
 Whether you choose a traditional bridge or an implant-supported bridge, we will work with you to find the best option for your needs.

-Benefits of Bridges
+Benefits of Implant Bridges

-Dental Bridge Process
+The Dental Bridge Process in Arlington, TX

 The process begins with a full exam of your teeth and gums.
 If there are any issues, like tooth decay or gum disease, we will treat those first.
 Sometimes, this may involve extractions, root canals, fillings, or gum treatments.